nashaah/laravel-adminpanel/README.md

-# laravel-adminpanel
+# MySQL Database
-A simple admin dashboard made using the Laravel framework using a MySQL relational database
+Please import this database first prior to running the Laravel project.